Dehghanni/Teofl/Writing.md

 ### **Topic sentence:**

-1. Reader should be able to guess the question from topic sentence.
+1. The reader should be able to guess the question from topic sentence.
 2. Do not use pronoun in topic sentence(Take it into consideration especially for second reason)
 3. Thesis statement should not be long.
 4. Thesis statement should not be lead-in or warm-up sentences, and it should point to the main idea.